Subject Area: Visual & Performing Arts

 Exam Board: AQA

-You do not need to have studied Drama or Performing Arts to take this course.
-We recognise that students may have experience in theatre and performance in other ways through private training, drama schools or amateur companies.
-However, if you have taken Drama or Performing Arts as a GCSE or BTEC we would prefer you to have at least a grade C or Merit.
-Level 4 in GCSE English is also preferred.
+Grade 4 in GCSE English is absolutely essential with a preference of grade 5.
+There is no requirement to have studied this subject at GCSE level but if you have a qualification in drama or performing arts then this should be at grade 4/merit or higher.
+We recognise that students may have gained experience of theatre and performance in other ways through private training, drama schools or amateur companies.
 Please speak to us at enrolment or contact the department if you have any queries about your suitability for this course.

 What will I study?

 There are two major practical assessments which require you to work with scripted plays and devise your own theatre from a stimulus.
 You will specialise in one particular field from either acting, stage, lighting or sound design.
 Working in small groups you are expected to study and apply a range of techniques used in the theatre by contemporary practitioners such as Kneehigh, Gecko and Frantic Assembly.
 Practical exams involve very intense rehearsal periods, writing a working notebook and a reflective report, and a performance in front of an examiner in one of our three theatre spaces.

 At the end of the course you will sit a written exam which will test your creative skills in making theatre and your ability to demonstrate how live performance can have an impact on an audience.
 You will study two set texts, presenting your own ideas as to how these plays would be produced in terms of acting characters, directing scenes, stage design, lighting, and sound aspects.
 You will also write about a live theatre experience and analyse the key components of theatre making and how it can impact on an audience.
 Evening visits to the theatre are also an essential part of this course.
 We regularly run visits to theatres in Leeds, Manchester, Bolton and Liverpool.